xnan-dev/The-Rogue-Engineer/README.md

 work instead of failing hard.
 It can aid to excercise scarcely ocurring events that can be oversighted.

+Of course, being able to mantain an useful settings by code capability depends on the support from the language we work with to dynamically include new source code to the running environment.
+All scrypting languages supports this by nature, most with suppurt for JIT, dynamic linking also do it.
+In the case our machinery needs a build through compiling, transpiling or the like, if we need to deploy a full package of the software at hand,  the usability of settings by code support might be reduced due to the overhead of time to deploy, specially if it is frequently tuned.
+Storage Structure, design and Backups (devel) Depending of the nature of our prototype and objective, we could need some kind persistence storage.
+In the early days of prototype implementation we can be tempted to just alter the storage structure design by tinkering with a tool which supports that storage for data inspection and design, (ex.
+SQL administration tools).
+Working that way leave us with no track of structure changes (not to mention the testing data per se).
+Making things worse, that structure is not stored in the control version system that we use for the source code.

+A simple solution for our rougue project is setting up a backup solution for our storage, it doesn't matter which one, they are made to handle the task.
+It is wise to setup a rorative backup mode to have enough days of history to get back to a working structure and data set in case of disaster (and to also protect us even in the case we don't detect the problem until some time pass.
+Suggesting backing up storage seem like a trivial, every body knows advice.
+Still, we are not talking about production systems, we take this consideration for development process even while prototyping and not just for data which might be irrelevant to some extent in a pre-production stage, we take into consideration structure changes.

+Once we advanced on the workings of our machinery, running environment sprout for different stages of the system, somes might be as unestable as the ones dedicated to the latest development, other,somewaht
+more stables, for testing, preproduction presentation, production etc.

+In these situations, we might have data and structural differences since the environments are likely to be our of sync.

+So, we have the problem of propaaggation of structure and relevant data from one environment to the other.
+For small projects it might be the case that a diff between data backups (or just structure backups) will do the trick.
+On others we might be forced to keep track of structural and data change manually and explicitly following a strict well defined process.

+If it's worth it, we might even relay on a storage schema definition with support for versioning, either custom taylored, provided by third parties or integrated with the platform we use.

+In the case of storage design applies the known mantra of keeping things closed to modification and open to extension the same way it applies to coding and architecture work.
+If we keep each structure backward compatible (i.e. restricting us to expansions of those structures), synching storages is rasonably simple.
+Whenever we don't, we have to take the load of constructing cumbesome migration jobs, update scripts and code changes, that should be carefully applied to each environment when needed.

+An approach that we can take to retain backward compatibility in the case of SQL is exposing and using views to access data, that way, in the face of structural change we avoid the need to change the code base.
+The trade off, tough, might not worth it, since view definition are not very comfortable to define and update.Sso this approach should be pounded carefully.

+As always, we have to taking account the trade offs: Backward compatibility could mean a polluted or subpar design while the alternative means breaking things unexpectedly and additional load beared without additional functionality.

+A common practice which is worth to mention to whom don't know it, is to contain storage functionality well separated from the rest of the code base.
+That way, in the face of change, there is just one place to go, it also means that it is easier to mantain a consistent approach in storage access.

+If the code is spread, when storage means change either by structure or technology, we face the error prone and cumbersome task of identifiyng çand change every place throughout the code base that access storage.
+Some access methods, like the onces exposed through ORM solutions might even be subtle enough to make it pretty much untrackable.
+The additional effort to isolate storage is a good practice in most cases.

+Storage selection, it's design and it proper acccess through code are mostly in the domains of engineering and architecture, Changes in storage technology and design commonly have a metoric impact in the code base and stall the development for long times .So, don't be casual on it taking decision on the matter while being in the flow state of coding.

+Another aspects that make our storage decisions complex it the fact that each storage solution have it's limitations on the kind of work that can handle correctly.
+While in coding preventive optimization is deemed as capital sin, in the case of storage, we face the problem that for some kind of tasks the wrong selection can render the whole work done useless.

+For example an SQL storage might not scale to the point we need if we have to deal with huge datasets and table joins.
+Extensive calculus machinery that depend on storage can not be usable if we read/write massively, oeven remain too slow if it requires constant interprocess communication and type conversions.
+Without a non standard storage soluction  that kind of project as others, can be unfeasable.
+So we can be better of standard solutions or we can need one in particular, many types of storage or it could be the case that anyone might do the work.

+But wait, not so fast!
+It, all this considerations not mean that we should optimize preemptively.
+Our first strategy writing queries or doing API calls should not to performance oriented,  simplicity and functionality is normally a better approach.
+That can optimization can be made when it probes to be a need, when it imposes a bottleneck, since we can do it without the penalty of rendering all other code useless.

+There are other aspects while prototyping our machinery in regard to storage that requires care.
+That is the case, for example, of constraint definitions like foreign keys, primary keys, additional unicity constraints, type length restrictions, indexing, etc. Most of them if we are operating in  pure rogue mode, can be postponed and introduced progressively as the prototype or product matures.

+Some of these mentioned aspects while likely needed when we reach production, can make a dent on our time and energy available.

+A final consideration is to avoid designing storage casually.
+If we have a clear vision of the machinery we are going to build, asuming the role of storage designer and take the time exclusively to structure our storage well.
+That is more effective, leads to a more consistent design and better supports the coding tasks to come.

 TO BE CONTINUED